crystal-lang/crystal/_gitbook/syntax_and_semantics/c_bindings/fun.md

 C.getch
 ```

-If the return type is void you can ommit it:
+If the return type is void you can omit it:

 ```ruby
 lib C